Inspiring A Standard of Excellence For All Students

 About our Program

 Pelham Middle School is designed to meet the academic and social needs of the young adolescent.
 The grade 6-8 program includes team teaching, integrated studies, learning projects, outdoor education experiences, and an emphasis on a continuum of critical and creative thinking and reading and writing skills.
 All 8th graders are enrolled in Regents Earth Science; accelerated and honors programs are also offered.
 World language study begins in 6th grade with a choice of French, Italian, Latin, Mandarin, or Spanish.
-In spring 2017, the Middle School became authorized as an International Baccalaureate World School-Middle Years Programme.
+Pelham Middle School is authorized as an International Baccalaureate World School-Middle Years Programme.
 We look forward to expanding our journey with inquiry-based student-centered learning experiences connected to a real-world global context.

 As a four-year high school, Pelham Memorial High School provides a range of more than 100 courses and a rigorous college preparatory program for its academically diverse students.
 In a supportive environment that promotes respect and responsibility, students also develop through a rich performing and creative arts program and a wide variety of extracurricular and athletic activities.
 The facility includes the latest technology, a Bio-Tech Lab, two World Language labs, MakerSpace, a fitness center and broadcast media studio.
 Students earn recognition on regional, state and national levels in all fields, including science, math, writing, the arts, world languages, and athletics.
 The International Baccalaureate Middle Years Programme is also being implemented in grades 9 & 10.